 Check the size and weight of the pruning shear and then decide whether you may be comfortable holding it and using it for an extended period.

-Pruners contain sharp blades, and if it can cut plant branches, then it can easily slice your fingers if you're not careful.
+Pruners contain sharp blades, and if they can cut plant branches, then they can easily slice your fingers if you’re not careful.
 To prevent accidents, you should check if the pruner has a safety lock.
 When not in use, always make a habit of locking it in a closed position.

-Keeping it closed with a safety latch when not in use prevent any injuries but also protects the sharp tip of the blade from getting damage.
+Keeping it closed with a safety latch when not in use prevents any injuries but also protects the sharp tip of the blade from getting damaged.